-Created by Herzog & de Meuron, the design for the Powerhouse Workshop reimagines the 113-year-old power plant to create a new contemporary art center that meets the multidisciplinary needs of artists it serves.
+Created by Herzog & de Meuron, the design for Powerhouse Arts reimagines the 113-year-old power plant to create a new contemporary art center that meets the multidisciplinary needs of artists it serves.
 Built in 1903 in Romanesque Revival style by Thomas E. Murray, the Power Station originally consisted of two parts: the Turbine Hall, which housed the dynamo and engines, and the Boiler House to the north, which contained the furnaces and coal storage.
 In 1950, the power station was decommissioned, the Boiler House demolished, and the site subsequently abandoned.

 Herzog & de Meuron’s design transforms the site including the renovation of the existing Turbine Hall and the reconstruction of the adjacent Boiler House building.
 The building will allow for flexible workshop configurations, exhibition spaces, as well as community space for research and exchange.